yuchenakaleslie/yuchenakaleslie.github.io/_posts/2015-03-15-Deploy-Python-Webapps.md

 ### Dockerize it !

-A tool that can largely stremline the development process is `Docker`.
+A tool that can largely stremline the development process is `Docker`, which serves as a platform for building, running, and shipping applications.
+A very practical scenario is when you want to share the application (say, still in beta stage) with other team members.
+You want a one-stop solution for them to quickly set up, without worrying about the operating system, the dependencies etc. `Docker` comes to the rescue.
+All they need are: download and run the image to build the application on their own machine.

 <hr>